Moroccan Stovetop Chicken Tajines Recipes. One, Two and Turmeric. Meat and Fish Variations

 Posted on 27th of October, 2013 by Lévana

 This giant chapter is taken verbatim from my latest cookbook. a wonderful grouping of my great favorite no-brainer cooking-without-cooking dishes, stovetop, Moroccan-style.
 We grew up eating these scrumptious naive-style tajines, nutritiously and deliciously.
 When Mom was too busy to fuss, this is what we ate, and to this day I never tired of it, or think it will be boring, Heaven Forbid, even as I cook up a storm.
 It illustrates perfectly how a finished dish can be so much more than the sum of its parts, however modest, and what wonderful things happen when you let each ingredient shine on its own, without any competition whatsoever, even if you are not a cook!
 The ingredient list in these dishes is so short (three—two plus turmeric, to be exact) and the prep work so minimal it just can’t get any simpler, or more delicious.
 Talk about minimalism!
 Simplicity and elegance all rolled into one.
 It doesn’t hurt that all of them are gluten-free, and all but a couple are no-carb.
+Perfect for Passover too, except for the one with corn.

 Choosing your pot: